eth-educators/ethstaker-guides/MEV-relays-list.md

 # MEV relays list for Mainnet

 Here is a list of MEV relays for the Ethereum Mainnet network.
 To add one to your mev-boost configuration, simply copy and paste the *Relay URL* in your `-relays` flag value.
 You can add multiple relays comma-separated to the `-relays` flag, like this: `-relays https://relay1,https://relay2`.
+If you are using multiple relays, the current algorithm for mev-boost will select the one that gives you the most profit.

 | Operator | Notes | Relay URL |
 |----------|-------|-----------|